 Social media basics (which channels are right for you?)

 Facebook ads and social media marketing

 Workshop #3 – Arts Media Roundtable

-This panel, comprised of local arts media, will offer artists and arts organizations insight into the best ways to interact with the media and utilize media outlets to support the success of their projects.
-Panelists include Jeanne Claire van Ryzin (freelance arts writer and former arts reporter for the Austin American-Statesman), Michael Lee, (KUT), Robert Faires (Austin Chronicle) ans Sarah Thurmond (Austin Monthly.)
+This panel, comprised of local arts media, provided advice, tips and war stories about covering the Austin arts scene.
+The goal of the panel was to offer artists and arts organizations insight into how to best interact with the media and utilize media outlets to support the success of their projects.
+Panelists included Jeanne Claire van Ryzin (freelance writer), Michael Lee, (KUT), and Robert Faires (Austin Chronicle), and Sarah Thurmond (Austin Monthly.)